SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Method

 \subsection{Stability Analysis and Interpretability}

-This section explores a range of numerical techniques for analyzing latent action dynamics, comprising the bulk of this work's contribution.
-This stability analysis provides insights into the system's robustness and enhances interpretability, improving understanding of the underlying agent's behavior.
+This section explores a range of numerical techniques for analyzing latent action dynamics, comprising the bulk of this work's contribution. {To avoid any conceptual ambiguity, it is crucial to first explicitly distinguish between open-loop and closed-loop stability in this context.
+The following methods evaluate the \textit{open-loop (local) stability} of the policy's internal latent action dynamics, serving as a diagnostic proxy for control regularity.
+This is fundamentally distinct from the \textit{closed-loop (global) stability} of the physical system, which involves the coupled interactions between the agent's actions and the environment's actual transition dynamics.}

+This stability analysis provides insights into the system's robustness and enhances interpretability, improving understanding of the underlying agent's behavior. { Before detailing the specific techniques, it is essential to distinguish the utility of the latent operator $\mathbf{A}_t$ from simple observational metrics, such as discrete action difference norms ($|| \mathbf{a}_t - \mathbf{a}_{t-1} ||$).
+While difference norms can retroactively indicate erratic behavior along a realized trajectory, they present fundamental limitations for rigorous policy analysis.
+Specifically, scalar differences obscure the cross-dimensional couplings inherent in multi-dimensional action spaces and lack the predictive capacity to assess unexplored regions of the state space.
+By modeling control actions through a state-conditioned dynamic operator $\mathbf{A}_t$, \methodName{} addresses these limitations.
+This formulation preserves multidimensional control interactions and transitions the assessment from an a posteriori observation to an a priori diagnostic tool.
+Consequently, it unlocks the advanced mathematical evaluations introduced in the subsequent subsections: local eigenvalue analysis, transient growth, and Floquet stability.}

 \textbf{Local Stability Analysis.} While the environments are continuous-time, the action dynamics modeled in \methodName{} follow discrete-time updates.
-Therefore, local stability is assessed using the spectral radius of the state-dependent linear term that evolves agent actions in the latent space. {The stability analysis module in \methodName{} is applied after training and does not interfere with the training process itself.
-Thus, it serves as a post-hoc diagnostic tool for pretrained policies, rather than modifying the optimization pipeline.} At each time step, we compute:
+Therefore, local stability is assessed using the spectral radius of the state-dependent linear term that evolves agent actions in the latent space.
+The stability analysis module in \methodName{} is applied after training and does not interfere with the training process itself.
+Thus, it serves as a post-hoc diagnostic tool for pretrained policies, rather than modifying the optimization pipeline.